nikkvd/In-Depth-Analysis-of-IPL-Performance-Trends-2021-2023/README.md

 where rnk<=2;
 ```

+**Objective:** Identify teams that excel under pressure while chasing targets, offering insights into their resilience and adaptability in different match scenarios.
 ## 10. Which season had the highest total number of runs scored by a single team?
 ```sql
 select teamInnings,Year,runs from